|Nutritional Guidelines (per serving)|

 In it's simplest form, Thousand Island salad dressing is little more than prepared ketchup mixed together in any proportion with mayonnaise.
 This one below uses sweet pickle relish to add a bit of sweetness and texture.

 For a bit of tang, mix in some Dijon mustard or a little bit of vinegar, for a more refined palate, minced green olives add a nice bite.

-- 1 cup vegan mayonnaise (I like Vegenaise best)
+- 1 cup vegan mayonnaise (Vegenaise is best)